 John Bond Francisco (1863–1931) was an American painter and violinist.
 Throughout his life, he pursued both of his talents.
 After spending a period of study time in Europe, he settled in Los Angeles.
 He became a major cultural figure, performing as a violinist, painting, teaching, and entertaining in his home and studio.
 Combining an art and music career, Francisco helped form the Los Angeles Symphony Orchestra in 1897 and served as their first concertmaster.

-In this painting, we see a reverse of the color play that we could observe in Metsu’s painting.
+In this painting, we see a reversal of the color play that we could observe in Metsu’s painting.
 Here, the pale green walls serve to offset the boy’s flushed face.
 He seems to be deeply asleep, but far from restful.
 We see medicine on the night table.
 And the woman minding his bed, knowing that sleep is often the best medicine, focuses on her knitting.
-As she’s using four needles it’s clearly not a simple project, but the focus may be helping her to banish the worry about boys health at least for a few minutes.
+As she’s using four needles it’s clearly not a simple project, but the focus may be helping her to banish the worry about the boy’s health at least for a few minutes.

-Munch was around disease since his early life.
+Edward Munch was around disease since his early life.
 His father was a doctor, his mother died of tuberculosis when he was five, and his favorite sister succumbed to the same disease nine years later.
 Edvard himself was a sickly child.
 It is not surprising, then, that a topic of death and sickness would often come up in his art.